 The main features of this still unknown technology are:

-Thus explained, it is clear how the blockchain is safe, but also irreversible, because what is done with bitcoins cannot be cancelled, and this could be a problem for the users.
+Therefore, blockchain is safe, but also irreversible, because everything that is done with bitcoins cannot be cancelled, and this could be a problem for users.

 OTHER USES OF BLOCKCHAIN

 The new technological blockchain platform revolutionises the way we obtain and exchange value, combining distributed systems, advanced cryptography and game theory.